 Get Into the Groove

 If you live where winter still means cold and ice head indoors for exercise.
 Visit different athletic clubs and find out if they offer free trial membership.
-Don’t settle on the first place you visit.
+Don’t settle for the first place you visit.
 Go to work out a few times and see if there are people your age.
 If the gym has a juice bar, have a drink with a few people, see if they’re nice and share your interests in movies or music.
 By visiting a few clubs, you’ll get to know the different neighborhoods and if you stretch it you can work out the whole winter for free!

 Do Covet Your Neighbors